cvdabbeele/cloudOneOnAWS/README.md

 ## UPDATES
 If this is your first time here, you can skip the "updates" section.
 If you are a repeat visitor, then please check the updates below.
 New veriable settings in `00_define_vars.sh.sample` may be required.
+### 20220428
+Re-enabled Malware Scanning in SmartCheck
+As indicated here: https://github.com/deep-security/smartcheck-helm/releases/tag/1.2.76 ,  Malwware Scanning is now disabled by default when installing SmartCheck.
+In this update of this demo script, changes are made to re-enable it when setting up this demo.
+The changes are made in the repo https://github.com/cvdabbeele/deployC1CSandC1AS.git which is being cloned and pulled-in by this script at runtime.  (see `git clone` in `environmentSetup.sh)

 ### 202110
 Changes in required variables.
 Check the `00_define_vars.sh.sample` file for details (important!)
 The script now uses the new CloudOne Datacenters, which support regional instances.